cypress-io/cypress-documentation/source/zh-cn/api/cypress-api/custom-commands.md

 When doing so Cypress will automatically validate your subject to ensure it conforms to one of those types.

 {% note info  %}
 Adding validations is optional.
-Simply passing `{ prevSubject: true }` will require a subject, but not validate its type.
+Passing `{ prevSubject: true }` will require a subject, but not validate its type.
 {% endnote %}

 ## Require Element